 I then contacted Crystal Bee Supply (CBS) to inquire about their school.
 I spoke to Vin Gaglione, the owner and signed up for the next class.
 The course started February 27 with a cost of $93 (includes books, handouts and building your own frame).
 It is a little bit more, but I can start right away.
 The company is old school and only works with checks and cash.
 Their website, while quite informative is not updated on a regular basis.
 CBS is in Peabody, (Correct pronunciation is peabudy) MA which is about 26 miles from Salisbury.
 Since I had to mail the check and it was close to the day that the class was to be held, I was worried that it would not get to CBS in time.
 So, The Fireman and I took a drive to the Crystal Bee Supply to pay for the class.
 The drive took us less than 30 minutes to do.

 I will be taking over hives from my friend Deb.
 These are located at The New Eden Community Gardens in Newbury, MA.
-Last week we had a day that reached 51 degrees so I immediately went to check out the hives to see if I will need to order more bees.
-We have had a pretty harsh and long winter.
-Upon arriving at the hives and a walk through snow (that is still on the ground even though we are in Spring) I discovered that there were quite a bit of dead bees and dead Hive Beetles.
-The hive is a Langstroth, it consists of two Deep Supers, the inner cover and the top.
-The hive had not been prepped for winter and add to the matter that there was fresh and old die-off, I was not confident on the health and life of the hive.
-Since it was 51 degrees I knew that I could safely open the hive to get a quick look a the bees.
-Upon removing the Outer Cover and the Inner Cover I discovered the bees had telescoped up to the top.
-This indicates that they probably do not have access to any food and I needed to get them some.
+Last week we had a day that reached 51 degrees, so I immediately went to check out the hives to see if I will need to order more bees.
+We had a pretty harsh and long winter.
+Upon arriving at the hives after a walk through snow (that is still on the ground even though we are in Spring), I discovered that there were quite a few dead bees and Hive Beetles.
+The hive is a Langstroth, consisting of two deep-supers, the inner cover and the top.
+The hive had not been properly prepped for winter and, seeing that there was fresh and old die-off, I was not confident in the health of the hive.
+Since it was 51 degrees, I knew that I could safely open the hive to get a quick look a the bees.
+Upon removing the outer cover and the inner cover, I discovered that the bees had telescoped up to the top of the hive.
+This usually indicates that they probably do not have access to any food and that I need to get them some.

-Here in Newbury, MA we will not be seeing flowering plants for at least a month.
-The bees do not have access to food naturally.
-I make a quick call to CBS to find out what I can use I figured that I probably would need fondant.
-Vin answered the phone and verified that I did indeed need fondant and then let me know that they did not have any!
-The Beekeeping class uses Penn State Extension’s Beekeeping Basics book and in it there is a recipe for fondant that the book calls Sugar Candy.
-Since there was no time to make this I ran to the store and grabbed some Wilson brand pre-made cake fondant, while not perfect will do in a pinch.
+Here in Newbury, MA, we will not be seeing flowering plants for at least a month, therefore the bees do not have access to any food naturally.
+I made a quick call to CBS to find out what I can use.
+I figured that I probably would need fondant.
+Vin answered the phone and verified that I did indeed need fondant and then informed me that they did not have any!
+The beekeeping class uses Penn State Extension’s Beekeeping Basics book and in it there is a recipe for fondant that they call Sugar Candy.
+Since there was no time to make this, I ran to the store and grabbed some Wilson brand pre-made cake fondant, while not perfect, it will do in a pinch.

 The hive did not have a separator (a box about 4″ tall that allows you to place fondant and medicine packages while allowing bees to move freely) between the top super and inner cover.
-So I was advised to place the fondant and turn the inner cover upside down, which I did.
+This being the case, I was advised to place the fondant in the hive and turn the inner cover upside down, which I did.
 Hopefully this will hold them over until the weather really starts to warm up.
 I will not be able to get back into the hive until next week, as the weather is still too cold.
 I have made plans to meet Deb and really get into the hives.